 3. Detective controls

 Detective control is an internal control method for detecting problems in a company’s processes after they have occurred.
-Detective controls can be used to achieve various objectives, including quality control, fraud prevention, and legal compliance.
+Detective controls can achieve various objectives, including quality control, fraud prevention, and legal compliance.

 Knowing and complying with applicable laws is the first step in ensuring smooth company operations for any corporation.